Unstructured and Hybrid Meshing

 Pointwise's T-Rex (anisotropic tetrahedral extrusion) is an advancing layer technique for extruding regular layers of high-quality (right angle included) tetrahedra from boundaries.
 The algorithm adjusts to convex and concave regions and colliding extrusion fronts.

 Classic Hybrid Meshing via Extrusion

-Prism layers can also be generated via traditional extrusion methods that start with an unstructured surface mesh of triangles and follow normal, linear, rotational, or user-defined paths.
+Prism layers can also be generated via traditional extrusion methods that start with an unstructured surface mesh and follow normal, linear, rotational, or user-defined paths.
 Tunable controls let you adjust step size, mesh quality, and smoothing of the extruded layers.

 Mixed Hex-Tet Meshes

 Hexahedral and tetrahedral meshes can be interfaced in several ways to form a hybrid grid.
 Structured hexahedral and unstructured tetrahedral blocks can be indirectly interfaced by a point to point conformal interface with hanging edges.
-Direct hex-tet interfaces are created through automatically generated pyramid cells.
+Direct hexahedral-tetrahedral interfaces are created through automatically generated pyramid cells.